ferlinhusky/redwaves/README.md

 <h3>Lo-fi adventure gaming in javascript</h3>

-<h3>June 2013</h3>
+<h3>July 2013</h3>
-<p>This is a fighting/adventure game in a semi-ASCII style, written in javascript/jQuery.
+<p>This is a fighting/adventure game in a semi-ASCII style, written in JS/jQuery and PHP.
 It's
-still in development but no commit should break basic functionality.
-If you run it, it'll (mostly) work up to what I've written that day.</p>
+still in beta but no commit should break basic functionality.
+If you run it, it'll work up to what I've written that day.</p>

+<p>Additionally, you could pretty easily turn this into a battle simulator, a multiplayer something or other,
+or even some kind of storytelling device; it's all data-driven and at its core is simply moving things around a map.
+Even more at the core it's applying different styles to HTML table cells based on what arrow key you press. <b>CUTTING EDGE</b></p>

 <h3>Features</h3>
 <p>All the 2D adventure you could ask for!
 From fighting fantastic monsters, casting a wide range